 It is the trustees duty to retain a copy of the trust deed and store this carefully.
 However, if this is mislaid, we may be able to provide a copy from our records.

-As part of a recent upgrade to a new document storage system, we temporarily have only basic search functionality to some records.
-This means that in some cases, it may not be possible to provide a copy of your trust documentation by the 1 September registration deadline.
+Due to past changes to our document storage system, we have only basic search functionality to some older records.
+This means that in some cases, it may not be possible to provide a copy of your trust documentation.
+In these circumstances, you should speak to your financial adviser who should be able to provide you with a copy.

 Where failure to register or failure to keep the information up to date is due to deliberate behaviour on the part of the trustees, a £5,000 penalty may be charged per offence.